spack/spack/lib/spack/docs/packaging_guide.rst

 ``sanity_check_is_file`` and ``sanity_check_is_dir``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not all builds are like this.
-Many builds of scientific software modify the install prefix *before* ``make install``.
+Unfortunately, many builds of scientific software modify the install prefix *before* ``make install``.
 Builds like this can falsely report that they were successfully installed if an error occurs before the install is complete but after files have